HOL-Theorem-Prover/HOL/examples/fermat/twosq/README.md

 # Fermat's Two Squares Theorem, with an algorithm.

-These scripts contain theories to support the formalisation of an algorithm for Fermat's Two Squares Theorem.
+These theories support the formalisation of an algorithm for Fermat's Two Squares Theorem.

 ## Theory
 * __helperTwosq__, helper theorems for arithmetic, sets, maps and lists.